Oatbar - desktop bar for X11 and Wayland

 Proceed to concepts to learn basic building blocks

-of oatbar
+of oatbar configuration.

 Proceed to cookbook if you are familiar with concepts and you are looking for a recipe to solve a particular problem, proceed to the particular problem.